vadniks/Klenalo/Readme.md

+# Klenalo - realtime encrypted message & file exchanger and distributed file storage manager for local area networks

-# PROJECT IS TEMPORARY SUSPENDED DUE TO THE LACK OF FREE TIME
+## _PROJECT IS TEMPORARY SEMI-SUSPENDED DUE TO THE LACK OF FREE TIME_

-# Project is in early development stage
+## Project is in early development stage

-# No license yet - `TODO`
+## No license yet - `TODO`
+Planned to be GNU GPL v3